 What's your startup story?

 I started at Komodo during my second year of University.
 I hoped working tirelessly for a summer as an intern on Komodo's mobile app would land me a job.
 It was far-fetched at the time, but it worked!
 After graduating, I stayed with Komodo throughout my studies and worked on the technical side of the platform as a full-stack developer.
 A couple of years ago, after a few ups and downs, I became the only developer at Komodo.
 While this was undoubtedly one of the most challenging moments in my career so far, it was also a forming moment that consolidated my love for the world of startups and made me more resilient as a developer and, most notably, as a person.
-Now I am lucky to have Dana, a fantastic software engineer, as part of the team, and I have an open position for a third member to join our team (take a look at the role if you’re interested!)
+I am lucky to have Dana, a fantastic software engineer, as part of the team.

 Our development team is currently focusing on a range of features such as upscaling our architecture to support the growing number of customers, presenting users with wellbeing analytics reports, and launching a new product.
 So we have an exciting roadmap ahead of us, and I look forward to contributing to Komodo's growth!

 What does a day to day look like as a Lead Software Engineer?

 My days start with an espresso.
 As an Italian software engineer, the stereotype could not be more accurate.
 The rest of my day focuses on developing code, helping team members, discussing releases, and planning new features for the app.

 One of our main traditions is lunch altogether.
 Since the beginning at Komodo, we have been spending lunches talking to each other and laughing.
 It's a great way to feel closer to the people you work with.

 What kind of impact are you hoping that Komodo will have?